MattPahuta/faq-accordion/README.md

 Use this section to outline areas that you want to continue focusing on in future projects.
 These could be concepts you're still not completely comfortable with or techniques you found useful that you want to refine and perfect.

+Project notes/respective
+- Performed some css gymnastics to the get the spacing right between accordion elements in various states.
+I went through several different revisions here (margins, flexbox, etc.).
+I'm sure there's a simpler approach that would have worked...
+- I'm a little surprised at how little CSS I needed to match the design comp

 ### Useful resources

 - [Kevin Powell](https://www.youtube.com/watch?v=WJERnXiFFug) - This excellent video tutorial from Kevin Powell is a couple years old now, but the content and best-practices presented is still relevant.
 The project Kevin works on in this video is significantly different from this one, but much of my accordion's structure was modeled after his markup as well as the resource below.